apache/arrow/docs/source/java/memory.rst

 The `BufferAllocator`_ is primarily an arena or nursery used for accounting of buffers (ArrowBuf instances).
 As the name suggests, it can allocate new buffers associated with itself, but it can also handle the accounting for buffers allocated elsewhere.
+For example, it handles the Java-side accounting for memory allocated in C++ and shared with Java using the C-Data Interface.
 In the code below it performs an allocation:

 .. code-block:: Java